feedly/sample-customer-scripts/integrations/opencti/readme.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

+After you install Homebrew, it will ask you to add it to your PATH.
+Please follow the instructions on how do do this.
+Once you install Homebrew, you may need to open a new terminal window for the brew commands to work.

 On MacOS, you need to install libxml2 and libxslt.
 You can do this using Homebrew:

 ```shell